The Plasma & Space Propulsion Team (EP2)

 Jaume Navarro

-Jaume Navarro Cavallé (Visiting Professor)
+Jaume Navarro Cavallé (Associate Professor)

 Research lines: Development and validation of plasma thrusters (Helicon, ECR, Hall).
 Design of plasma diagnostics